jparker/comparison/README.md

 | Q4 2015 | $75.00  |  $75.00 |    $0.00 |          0.0% |
 | Q3 2015 | $0.00   |   $0.00 |    $0.00 |          0.0% |

+## TODO
+Add some global configuration management to let applications specify the presentation specifics (character entity to use for `#arrow`, etc.)

 ## Installation
 Add this line to your application's Gemfile: